Results 1 - 10 from 487 for ice age in 0.292 sec.

 The Last Ice-Age

-Earth.
-What is commonly called the ice age is actually the most recent (Quaternary) which began about two million years ago, and was characterized by cold ( ... and the Yukon, possibly on Banks Island, and in the northern United States.
+Ice-Age The Last Ice Age There have been several ice ages in the history of the Earth.
+What is commonly called the ice age is actually the ... the last glaciation, approximately 97% of Canada was covered by ice.
+Animals and plants that once lived in glaciated regions survived ...
+Island, and in the northern United States.
 Probably the thickest ice (approximately 3,300 m) occurred over Hudson Bay.
-We are presently in an interglacial phase that could ...
+We are ...

 nature.ca